piured/courel/README-doxy.md

 [TOC]

 Gimmicks are means to modify the interpretation of the score at runtime.
 They are a very powerful tool which, when used properly, can be used to create great visual effects in the game without needing to modify the score itself.
 It also comes in handy for songs with unstable BPMs, or songs with pauses inbetween sections.
 Courel gimmick specification is inpired by Stepmania 5, so if you are familiar with it, you will feel right at home.
-Courel asks the gimmicks of a chart through the `IChart` class that must be implemented by the user.
+Courel asks the gimmicks of a chart through the [IChart](@ref Courel.Loader.IChart) interface that must be implemented by the user.

-Each gimmick is retrieved by a method in the interface, and they return a list of `GimmickPair` objects.
-Each `GimmickPair` is associated with a beat (which normally determines where the gimmick starts), and a value (which represents the final state of that gimmick, or a state maintained through time).
-Each `GimmickPair` defines the state of a gimmick at a specific point (beat) w.r.t. to the score, and each one works in its own way, so the meaning of the value is different for each gimmick.
+Each gimmick is retrieved by a method in the interface, and they return a list of [GimmickPair](@ref Courel.Loader.GimmickSpecs.GimmickPair) objects.
+Each [GimmickPair](@ref Courel.Loader.GimmickSpecs.GimmickPair) is associated with a beat (which normally determines where the gimmick starts), and a value (which represents the final state of that gimmick, or a state maintained through time).
+Each [GimmickPair](@ref Courel.Loader.GimmickSpecs.GimmickPair) defines the state of a gimmick at a specific point (beat) w.r.t. to the score, and each one works in its own way, so the meaning of the value is different for each gimmick.

 Down below we will explain visually what the gimmicks are about, but you can always check out the method documentations to learn more.
 However, if you really feel like having an in-depth understanding of the gimmick system, you should definitely check out [this guide](https://github.com/piured/sequencer-guide).
 It goes through every gimmick by providing examples, and detailing the math behind them.
 Indeed, Courel is an open-source implementation of the mathematical expressions found in it.

 ## Gimmick lifespan types

 The span of time or beats each gimmick affects to is differently.
-Also, some gimmicks are mandatory -- need at minimum one `GimmickPair` so the score can be generated properly.
+Also, some gimmicks are mandatory -- need at minimum one [GimmickPair](@ref Courel.Loader.GimmickSpecs.GimmickPair) so the score can be generated properly.
 Think for example of a score without the BPMs gimmick properly set.
 There is no way of computing when and where the notes must be actioned or placed.

 In general, depending on the nature of the gimmick, we separate them into three categories:

 1. **Greedy**: Most gimmicks are greedy.
-Each `GimmickPair` defining a greedy gimmick try to span as far as possible (in both directions in time) from the beat they are placed at.
-For example, if a greedy gimmick is defined only with one `GimmickPair` value, that value will span from the defined beat until the end of the song (actually, $\infty$), and vice versa, from the beginning of the song ($-\infty$) until that beat.
-On the left hand side in the picture below you can see the only `GimmickPair` of a greedy gimmick, whose beat is 1 (dotted line).
-Notice that the blue line (which represents the value) spans from $-\infty$ to $\infty$.
+Each [GimmickPair](@ref Courel.Loader.GimmickSpecs.GimmickPair) defining a greedy gimmick try to span as far as possible (in both directions in time) from the beat they are placed at.
+For example, if a greedy gimmick is defined only with one [GimmickPair](@ref Courel.Loader.GimmickSpecs.GimmickPair) value, that value will span from the defined beat until the end of the song (actually, \f$\infty\f$), and vice versa, from the beginning of the song (\f$-\infty\f$) until that beat.
+On the left hand side in the picture below you can see the only [GimmickPair](@ref Courel.Loader.GimmickSpecs.GimmickPair) of a greedy gimmick, whose beat is 1 (dotted line).
+Notice that the blue line (which represents the value) spans from \f$-\infty\f$ to \f$\infty\f$.

    <img alt="Greedy gimmicks" src="../../Imgs/Tutorial/greedy-gimmicks.png" width=650 style="display: block; margin: 0 auto; text-align: center;">

-   When two or more `GimmickPair`s are defined, the span to the right of the $n$-th `GimmickPair` will be delimited by the beat of the $n+1$-th `GimmickPair` (the next gimmick).
-On the right hand side in the picture above we have a `GimmickPair` at beat 1, and another at beat 3 (dotted lines), thus the span of the first gimmick is from beat $-\infty$ to beat 3, and the span of the second gimmick is from beat 3 to beat $\infty$.
+   When two or more [GimmickPair](@ref Courel.Loader.GimmickSpecs.GimmickPair)s are defined, the span to the right of the \f$n\f$-th [GimmickPair](@ref Courel.Loader.GimmickSpecs.GimmickPair) will be delimited by the beat of the \f$n+1\f$-th [GimmickPair](@ref Courel.Loader.GimmickSpecs.GimmickPair) (the next gimmick).
+On the right hand side in the picture above we have a [GimmickPair](@ref Courel.Loader.GimmickSpecs.GimmickPair) at beat 1, and another at beat 3 (dotted lines), thus the span of the first gimmick is from beat \f$-\infty\f$ to beat 3, and the span of the second gimmick is from beat 3 to beat \f$\infty\f$.

    The following gimmicks are greedy: